lsewilson/CV/README.md

 #### St Helen's School, London (Sep '03 - Aug '10)

 - A Levels:        4 A*s in Mathematics, Further Mathematics, Chemistry and Biology
-- Advanced Awards: A in FMSQ Additional Maths
-- GCSEs:           10 A*s and 1 A
-- Awards for Mathematics and Science
+- Academic scholar with awards for Mathematics and Science

 ## Experience